mmcintyre1/its-my-notes/notes/business_books/effortless.md

 | PREVENT            | <ul><li>Don’t just manage the problem.
 Solve it before it happens.</li> <li>Seek simple actions today that can prevent complications tomorrow.</li> <li>Invest two minutes of effort once to end recurring frustrations.</li> <li>Catch mistakes before they happen; measure twice, so you only have to cut once.</li></ul>                                                                            |

 ## Two Key Takeaways
 1. Instead of asking why something is hard, ask why can't it be easy -- invert the question.
-First devised by Carl Jacobi, who said, Man muss immer umkehren, which translates to “One must invert, always invert.”
+First devised by Carl Jacobi, who said, _man muss immer umkehren_, which translates to “One must invert, always invert.”
-2. “There are a thousand hacking at the branches of evil to one who is striking at the root.” - Thoreau.
-Attack the root of problems
+2. Need to resist the puritanical idea that effort is equated with value -- not everything worthwhile is hard, and not everything easy is valueless.
+Start from first principles, state the problem clearly, and work towards the lightest lift you can to solve the problem.
+More effort spent on solving a problem doesn't drive more value.

 ## Brief Thoughts
 Rating: 5/10